quixio/partner-docs-influxdb/content/influxdb/v2/tools/downsample-data-quix.md

 ## ... code trunctated for brevity ...

-# We use QuixStreams StreamingDataframe (SDF) to handle every message
+# We use Quix Streams StreamingDataframe (SDF) to handle every message
 # in the Kafka topic by writing it to InfluxDB
 sdf = app.dataframe(input_topic)
 sdf = sdf.update(send_data_to_influx, stateful=True)